mlops-discord/gpu-optimization-workshop/community-note.md

         3. Code gen from graph compilers is a very difficult problem - this gives rise FlashAttention like custom CUDA kernels
         4. Simplicity at the cost of flexibility
 2. Triton - more low level than graph compilers but much easier to work with than CUDA
-    5. Can write algorithms out of scope of graph compilers - trees, linked lists, radix sort
+    1. Can write algorithms out of scope of graph compilers - trees, linked lists, radix sort
-    6. Code still remains readable/modifiable by researchers
+    2. Code still remains readable/modifiable by researchers
-    7. Performance is portable across different vendors
+    3. Performance is portable across different vendors
-    8. Less expressive than CUDA not as fast
+    4. Less expressive than CUDA not as fast
-3. Triton Machine Model
-    9. DRAM, L1 and L2 cache, Cores, Memory Controllers - Von Neumann Basic
+3. Triton Machine Model: DRAM, L1 and L2 cache, Cores, Memory Controllers - Von Neumann Basic
 4. Programming Model
-    10. Tensors are defined in SRAM and modified using torch like operators
+    1. Tensors are defined in SRAM and modified using torch like operators
-    11. Embedded in Python and Just-in-Time compiled
+    2. Embedded in Python and Just-in-Time compiled
-    12. Tensor of pointers!
+    3. Tensor of pointers!
-    13. Powers of 2 - shapes of tensors!?
+    4. Powers of 2 - shapes of tensors!?
 5. Vector addition
-    14. Each program gets a different slice to the input with tl.program_id
+    1. Each program gets a different slice to the input with tl.program_id
 6. Softmax
-    15. Entirely fused kernels in less than 10 lines
+    1. Entirely fused kernels in less than 10 lines
-    16. Load the data only once unlike PyTorch eager mode
+    2. Load the data only once unlike PyTorch eager mode
 7. Why blocked program representation?
-    17. Peephole optimization
+    1. Peephole optimization
-    18. SRAM allocation
+    2. SRAM allocation
-    19. Automatic vectorization - Need to issue big enough loads to keep the memory bandwidth busy
+    3. Automatic vectorization - Need to issue big enough loads to keep the memory bandwidth busy
-    20. Compiler allocates shared mem in addition to registers
+    4. Compiler allocates shared mem in addition to registers
-    21. Lot of value in researchers doing kernel developement!
+    5. Lot of value in researchers doing kernel developement!
-    22. Technical debt manageable
+    6. Technical debt manageable
 8. Challenges of building kernels at OpenAI scale?
 Reliability vs agility of the code base
 9. Tricks for single GPU?
 Consumer GPUs have restriction on tensor cores.
 Go out of your way to use 16bit tensor cores.
 Not a priority of OpenAI, but TinyGrad focuses on it.
 10. Model performance can change after optimizations?
 Kernel output shouldn’t change with reference non-optimized implementation.
 Power of 2 inputs.